kymata-atlas/kymata-core/README.md

 _Poetry_

   XYZ
-  see  [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer) for more details.
+  See  [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer) for more details.

 ### Installation

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. clone this repository:
+1. Clone this repository:
    ```sh
    $ git clone https://github.com/your_username_/Project-Name.git
    ```